 Create a Place for Accessories

-This stunning closet from The Tailored Life features a vanity and drawers that are perfect for stashing all of your accessories, jewelry, and makeup.
+Make your closet more functional with this stunning closet from The Tailored Life. featuring a vanity and drawers that are perfect for stashing all of your accessories, jewelry, and makeup.
 A mounted mirror provides a place to match earrings to that dress, and extra shelving space offers a perch for all of your delicate jewelry.Continue to 5 of 10 below.

 05 of 10